laravel/docs/mix.md

 <a name="vue"></a>
 ### Vue

-Mix will automatically install the Babel plugins necessary for Vue single-file component compilation support when using the `js` method.
+Mix will automatically install the Babel plugins necessary for Vue single-file component compilation support when using the `vue` method.
 No further configuration is required:

-    mix.js('resources/js/app.js', 'public/js');
+    mix.js('resources/js/app.js', 'public/js')
+       .vue();

 Once your JavaScript has been compiled, you can reference it in your application: